enebular/enebular-runtime-agent/README.md

 - Management of a Node-RED instance, and deployment and execution of flows sent from enebular to that.
 - Deployment and execution of files sent from enebular.
 - Status and log reporting to enebular.
-- Support for the enebular desktop editor.
+- Support for the enebular editor.

 enebular communicates with enebular-agent via a third-party IoT platform connection.